merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 |  6 | L     | L     | L            |              25 |              14 |
 |  7 | E     | K     | +            |              26 |              15 |

-This dataframe is a per-residue characterization of the alignment strings, i.e. the columns `match_state_align`, `sequence_align`, and `comparison_align` found in `dom_hits.`.
-For convenience, positions in the alignment that contain a gap either in the HMM or in the gene sequence are stripped from this dataset. `seq_positions` correspond to the 0-indexed positions in the user gene--in this example `3609`.
+This dataframe is a per-residue characterization of the alignment strings, *i.e.* the columns `match_state_align`, `sequence_align`, and `comparison_align` found in `dom_hits`.
+For convenience, positions in the alignment that contain a gap either in the HMM or in the gene sequence are stripped from this dataset. `seq_positions` correspond to the 0-indexed positions in the user gene (in this example the gene is `3609`).
 In other words, these are the `codon_order_in_gene` values that aligned to a non-gap position in the HMM.
 Why doesn't `seq_positions` start at 0?
 Because in this example, the hit starts at the 20th amino acid in the user gene.
 Sanity check: this means the `ali_start` entry in the corresponding row of `self.dom_hits` would be 20.

-Together, these 2 data structures are the fruits of labor from parsing the HMMER standard out and provide generic utility that extends beyond just `anvi-run-interacdome`
+Together, these 2 data structures are the fruits of labor from parsing the HMMER standard out and provide generic utility that extends beyond just `anvi-run-interacdome`.

 ## (5) Filtering HMM hits

 ### Pfam gathering threshold

-As previously mentioned, `hmmsearch` is ran with the `--cut_ga` flag, which using Pfam gathering thresholds to pre-filter a lot of poor-quality hits.
+As previously mentioned, `hmmsearch` is ran with the `--cut_ga` flag, which uses Pfam gathering thresholds to pre-filter a lot of poor-quality hits.

 ### Filtering partial hits

 In the InteracDome paper, Kobren and Singh are more stringent about filtering hits than I decided to be.
-In the paper, it is demanded that 100% of the Pfam HMM maps to the user gene, i.e. the first and last position of the HMM hit should be non-gap characters, or else the hit is discarded.
+In the paper, it is demanded that 100% of the Pfam HMM maps to the user gene, *i.e.* the first and last position of the HMM hit should be non-gap characters, or else the hit is discarded.
 In other words, they discarded all partial hits.
 I have opted to relax this constraint since it seemed too strict for my applications, however, I did want to enforce some kind of threshold that would discard